Examining The Different Definitions And Types Of Psychology

 - Facilitating greater efficiency in decision making

-While it is often associated with athletics, sport and performance psychology deals with helping persons to achieve their goals not just in athletic activities but in other areas such as business, the performing arts, the military,and political life.
-It is perhaps for this reason that it is sometimes referred to simply as performance psychology.
+While it is often associated with athletics, sport and performance psychology focuses on helping persons achieve their goals — not just in athletic activities but in other areas of life as well.
+Perhaps for this reason, it is sometimes referred to as "performance psychology."

 The APA mentions "mental toughness and the ability to persevere during a high-stakes situation" as areas of focus for the sport and performance psychologist.
-This is because the field is particularly concerned with performance under pressure, especially when that performance includes physical, emotional and mental stress.
+This definition may be because the field is mainly concerned with performance under pressure, especially when that performance includes physical, emotional, and mental stress.

-In general, sport and performance psychologists work with clients to help them find ways of coping with or overcoming problems that hinder their performance in any way.
-This means that their service is also useful to just about anyone seeking to become better at the things that they do.
+Sports and performance psychologists can work with clients to help them find ways of coping with or overcoming problems that hinder their performance in any way.
+It may be used for professional athletes or career professionals in any industry.

-Approaches which the sport and performance psychologist might use include:
+Approaches the sport and performance psychologists might use include:

-- Counseling to help clients who may be experiencing anxiety or have suffered trauma
+- Counseling to help clients who may be experiencing anxiety disorders or who have experienced a traumatic event

-- Therapy to assist with confidence building and developing a positive mindset
+- Therapy to assist with confidence building and to develop a positive mindset

 - Techniques for developing goal-setting and mental skills

-Generally speaking, neuropsychology is a combination of both neurology and psychology.
-More precisely, it combines cognitive psychology and brain physiology to study how neurological disorders (disorders of the nervous system) affect behavior.
-In other words, neuropsychology is concerned with how brain disorders lead to mental disorders.
+Neuropsychology is a combination of neurology and psychology.
+It combines cognitive psychology and brain physiology to study how neurological disorders (disorders of the nervous system) may affect behavior.

-Neuropsychologists study the brain's structures and their functions with a particular interest in how these relate to behavior and cognitive function.
+Neuropsychologists can study the brain's structures and functions with a particular interest in how these areas relate to behavior and cognitive function.
 As such, the neuropsychologist may be called upon to treat patients with a wide range of conditions, including:

 - Brain tumors and brain cancer